What Researchers Did

 What They Found

 The patient received hyperbaric oxygen therapy twice at 2.8 atmospheric pressure for 111 minutes each session.
 After treatment, her general health improved, X-rays showed no more air-fluid levels, and no side effects occurred.
-This allowed for successful surgical removal of her primary tumor without needing to remove part of her intestine.
+This allowed for successful surgical removal of her primary tumour without needing to remove part of her intestine.

 Canadian Relevance